Notification, Adjustments, and Disbursement

 When your financial aid for the semester/term exceeds your direct charges (tuition, fees, etc.) on your student bill, you are entitled to a refund for the difference to use toward other educational expenses such as books and living expenses.

 The Student Account’s Office issues refunds to students beginning the second Friday of the semester, and then daily.
 After this office has credited/disbursed your aid to your student account, refunds for any payments in excess of your university balance will be issued by the Student Accounts Office in 7-10 business days through BankMobile.
-For more information about financial aid refunds and how to select a refund preference, visit the Student Account’s Office at www.concord.edu/about/important-offices-and-centers/business-office/student-accounts-office.
+For more information about financial aid refunds and how to select a refund preference, please visit the Student Accounts Office webpage.